Why Being British Stopped Me Finding Help For My Twice-Exceptional Child

 Children who fall through the cracks

-It became apparent to Simone that the official UK definition of ‘gifted’ excludes many high-able children, like (i) those who aren’t achieving due to socio-economic factors (like a lack of time or space to do homework), (ii) kids with unrecognised learning disabilities (like dyslexia or sensory processing issues), and (iii) those with a high level of overexcitabilities.
+Clearly the official UK definition of gifted excludes many high-able children, like (i) those disadvantaged by socio-economic factors (like a lack of time or space to do homework), (ii) kids with unrecognised learning disabilities (like dyslexia or sensory processing issues), and (iii) those with a high level of overexcitabilities.

-Simone could see that out of all these groups of youngsters whose high ability was not being recognised (and who were therefore under-stimulated and often unhappy at school), kids with overexcitabilities were the worst served by existing institutions.
-She set up PowerWood to fill this gap and support children and families dealing with OEs.
+Of all these youngsters whose high ability isn’t recognised (and who are therefore under-stimulated and often unhappy at school), kids with overexcitabilities are possibly the worst served by existing institutions.

 What twice-exceptionality looks like in our family

 Both my children have overexcitabilities, but my son’s are more extreme.
-Cordie and Jasper have been home-educated since they were 6 and 5 respectively.
-I suspect that if they’d stayed in school, Cordie would have been identified as gifted but Jasper would not.
+C and J have been home-educated since they were 6 and 5 respectively.
+At the time she left, C’s lovely class teacher had already informally recognised her as gifted.
+However, I suspect that if he’d stayed at school, J would not have been identified as such.

-Jasper’s every bit as able as his sister – more so, in some areas – but already after two terms of school I could see that his intense, hyper-reactive behaviour and in particular his need to constantly be in motion was beginning to get him labelled as a naughty trouble-maker.
+J is every bit as able as his sister – more so, in some areas – but already after two terms of school I could see that his intense, hyper-reactive behaviour and in particular his need to constantly be in motion was beginning to get him labelled as naughty and a trouble-maker.

-The teachers were obsessed with Jasper’s handwriting – I once spent an entire 10-minute parents-evening session being shown the ‘snappy-snap crocodile’ pencil grip which I was supposed to make my 4-year-old practise daily.
+The teachers were obsessed with J’s handwriting.
+I once spent a whole parents-evening session being shown the ‘snappy-snap crocodile’ pencil grip which I was supposed to make my 4-year-old practise daily.
+This focus on disabilities is sadly a common feature of mainstream education.

 Is twice-exceptionality recognised in the UK?

-Unfortunately there are no real advantages to being identified as having DME, unless a child is lucky enough to have a teacher with the means and inclination to support him or her.
-Children on the Gifted and Talented Register are given enrichment opportunities of an academic nature (though funding for such activities is negligible) but the kind of practical and emotional support twice-exceptional children need is pretty much non-existent.
+Not that there are any real advantages to being identified as DME, unless a child is lucky enough to have a teacher with the means and inclination to support them.
+Children on the Gifted and Talented Register are given enrichment opportunities of an academic nature (though funding for these is negligible) but the kind of practical and emotional support twice-exceptional children need is pretty much non-existent.

 Homeschooling a twice-exceptional child

 He can dictate to me or use a keyboard to write his stories.
-He can ask the incessant questions his intellectual overexcitability stirs up in him without being seen as disrespectful or a know-it-all.
-And when Jasper starts describing his new invention in the middle of a fractions problem I can listen and even help him take notes, knowing that the maths question can wait, while my son’s intense imagination needs to be nurtured and appreciated right now.
+He can ask the incessant questions his intellectual overexcitability stirs up in him without being labelled disrespectful or a know-it-all.
+And when J begins describing his new invention in the middle of a fractions problem, I can listen and help him take notes, knowing that the maths question can wait, while my son’s intense imagination needs to be nurtured and appreciated right now.
+(2026 edit: J is now studying maths and computer science at university.)

 Gifted, twice-exceptional or DME – how we feel about these words doesn’t matter.
-In the US they’ll probably help you find community and support.
-Here in the UK they may not.
-What matters is that we embrace the incredible neurodiversity that nature has created, and ensure that every child is loved, appreciated and supported as the precious individual that he or she is.
+In the US they might help you find community and support.
+Here in the UK they probably won’t.
+What matters is that we embrace the incredible neurodiversity in our midst, and ensure that every child is loved, appreciated and supported as the precious individual that he or she is.

 Resources